AI Agent Framework Comparison

 What is the most secure AI agent framework?

-OpenLegion is the only framework that makes security its primary design goal with six built-in security layers, mandatory container isolation, vault proxy credential management, and per-agent ACLs.
-Most other frameworks either lack built-in security or offer it only in paid enterprise tiers.
+OpenLegion makes security a primary design goal with defense-in-depth: mandatory container isolation, vault-proxied credentials, per-agent ACLs, bounded execution, SSRF protection, and input sanitization.
+Most other frameworks either lack built-in security defaults or offer them only in paid tiers.
 See our AI agent security analysis.

 Are AutoGen and Semantic Kernel still maintained?